daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

 Based on a simple Employee management scenario, this tutorial shows how easy can Omnia communicate with other systems.

-The system we are using to communicate is a free API named REQ|RES (https://reqres.in/), that simulates read and write operations on a live system.
+The system we are using to communicate is a free API named REQRES (https://reqres.in/), that simulates read and write operations on a live system.

-However, since this is only a simulation, no actual data is written on REQ|RES system.
+However, since this is only a simulation, no actual data is written on REQRES system.

 ## 2. Prerequisites